The Yankees' Alex Verdugo runs on his two-run single against...

 And now for the long, agonizing wait.

-In a lot of ways, the Yankees find themselves in that position: An August swoon notwithstanding, they finished the year with the best record (94-68) in the American League, and though it took them a bit to lock down the division, there was little worry about them missing the postseason.
-When they do resume play on Saturday, it’ll either be against the hard-hitting Orioles or the Royals — no slouch, either, especially with one of the best rotations in baseball and Bobby Witt Jr. in the lineup.
+In a lot of ways, the Yankees find themselves in that position: Despite a 10-23 swoon that extended from mid-June to late July, they finished the year with the best record (94-68) in the American League, and though it took them a bit to lock down the division, there was little worry about them missing the postseason.

-But now that we’ve gotten all that negativity out of our system, the truth is that if the Yankees can stay primed and ready — much like they did in 2022, when they outdueled the Guardians in the ALDS despite the wait time — there could be a lot of strategic benefit to these next few days.
+But now that we’ve gotten all that negativity out of our system, the truth is that if the Yankees can stay primed and ready — much like 2022, when they outdueled the Guardians in the ALDS despite the wait time — there could be a lot of strategic benefit to these next few days.

 The biggest issue is, of course, roster and lineup construction, with leftfield becoming an issue of contention.
-If you hop on to (social media platform) X on any given day, you’ll find someone apoplectic about Alex Verdugo’s playing time: Sure, he’s defensively superior to Jasson Dominguez, but Dominguez has the offensive upside, and the speed to boot.
+If you hop on to social media platform X on any given day, you’ll find someone apoplectic about Alex Verdugo’s playing time: Sure, he’s defensively superior to Jasson Dominguez, but Dominguez has the offensive upside and the speed to boot.

-What the next week can do, however, is slow things down for Dominguez: more reps in left, more advice from veteran hitters on the team, a chance to regroup, and an opportunity for the Yankees to evaluate how best to deploy him.
-There’s a chance that by Saturday, the equation has changed, but until then, the presumption should be Verdugo in the outfield.
+What the next week can do, however, is slow things down for Dominguez — more reps in left, more advice from veteran hitters on the team, a chance to regroup, and an opportunity for the Yankees to evaluate how best to deploy him.

-Schmidt has a lower ERA, and both haven’t been sharp over their last few games; that said, Gil has almost exclusively started, other than a few relief appearances in the minors, and Schmidt has been a reliable reliever in the past — a 3.18 ERA in 30 games.
+Schmidt has a lower ERA and both haven’t been sharp over their last few games; that said, Gil has almost exclusively started, other than a few relief appearances in the minors, and Schmidt has been a reliable reliever in the past — a 3.18 ERA in 30 games.
 The clear answer is to keep the rookie where he’s most acclimated.
-As for Stroman, his recent struggles and lack of overpowering stuff doesn’t suit a bullpen role, making him the odd man out.

 There’s so much more, of course.
 How long will Anthony Rizzo’s broken fingers keep him out, and do the Yankees opt for Ben Rice or Oswaldo Cabrera in his absence?
-How will they handle the late-game situations after Clay Holmes lost his role to the good old “closer by committee, starring Luke Weaver?”
+How will they handle the late-game situations after Clay Holmes lost his role to the good old “closer by committee, starring Luke Weaver”?

 SUBSCRIBE

-Unlimited Digital AccessOnly 25¢for 5 months
+Unlimited Digital AccessOnly 25¢for 6 months

 ACT NOWSALE ENDS SOON | CANCEL ANYTIME